 3. International sales marketing

-4. College lecturer / faculty
+4. College lecturer or faculty

-As the world becomes more united through globalization spurred on by the introduction of the internet, almost every college now have faculties for different language studies.
+As the world becomes more united through globalization spurred on by the introduction of the internet, almost every college now has faculties for different language studies.

 And because multilingual skills are not that common, the pay is good, especially if you have a passion for imparting knowledge and skills.

 5. Hotel manager

-The only way this is achievable is to have someone who can convincingly manage the situation — someone like a hotel manager proficient in a more than one language.
+The only way this is achievable is to have someone who can convincingly manage the situation — someone like a hotel manager proficient in more than one language.

 6. Linguistic Tour Guide

-Provided your foreign language skills go beyond ‘hello’, nothing is stopping you from landing a lucrative job as a tour guide.
-The Ministry of Tourism, Government of India, grants licences to linguistic guides on a regional basis after achieving fluency in one of the many languages such as French, Chinese, Spanish, German, Korean, Russian, Japanese, Portuguese, Italian, Arabic, Dutch, Persian, Turkish, and many more.
+The Ministry of Tourism, Government of India, grants licenses to linguistic guides on a regional basis after achieving fluency in one of the languages.

-The tourism industry is vast, and the prospect of a job is almost endless.
+The tourism industry is vast, and the job prospect is almost endless.
 Acting as a tour guide can be a dream job, especially if you like being active outdoors while reaping big from it.

 7. Flight attendant

 For instance, an airline company shuffling between India and China would want the services of someone who can speak Mandarin.

 8. Jobs in Embassies

-You really don’t expect someone to be the ambassador and at the same be at the front desk as an attendant to the influx of calls and people coming into the embassy, do you?
+You don’t expect someone to be the ambassador and, at the same time, be at the front desk as an attendant to the influx of calls and people coming into the embassy, do you?

-Embassies pay well and prestige of working for your country’s or foreign embassy is always one to cherish.
-In general, qualification and skills other than language are also required.
+Embassies pay well, and the éclat of working for your country’s or foreign embassy is always one to cherish.
+In general, qualifications and skills other than language are also required.

-9. Foreign correspondence (Journalism)
+9. International correspondence (Journalism)

 The journalism sector is one of the largest employers of people with language skills.
 The career scope in this field is extensive.

-The good thing is that you can do this from wherever you are, and your foreign language skills will enable you to get the real stories from people.
+The good thing is that you can do this wherever you are, and your foreign language skills will enable you to get real stories from people.

 10. Brand specialists

-Huge companies like Google or Microsoft are always recruiting brand specialists capable of communicating in foreign markets to assist company clients and customers.
+Giant companies like Google, Apple, and Microsoft always recruit brand specialists capable of interacting in foreign markets to assist company clients and customers.

-11. Intelligence operative or Government agencies
+11. Intelligence operatives or Government agencies

 No, there might be fieldwork, but the fact remains that you can work in lots of other positions like in STEM, analysis, support, and more.

-12. Job in International organisation
+12. Job in International Organization

-Places like the WHO, UNESCO, ILO, UNICEF, WWF, WTO, and many more, are paying good money for helping them out to perform their services.
+Places like the WHO, UNESCO, ILO, UNICEF, WWF, WTO, and many more are paying good money to perform their services.

 13. Recruiter /Human Resource

-As companies and their sources of business are increasingly going global by each day passing day, they are also looking for workers all around the world.
+As companies and their business sources are increasingly going global with each day passing day, they are also looking for workers worldwide.

-From Europe to Asia, and down to South America and to Africa, companies need recruiters who will be able to interact with the employees and recruit the most suitable person for the job required.
+From Europe to Asia, and down to South America and Africa, companies need recruiters who will interact with the employees and recruit the most suitable person for the job required.

 14. Research Analyst or Field Researcher

-As more and more multinational corporations are coming to India, the opportunities in research analytics for language learner are growing at an unprecedented rate.
+As more and more multinational corporations are coming to India, the opportunities for language learners in research analytics are growing at an unprecedented rate.

 15. Language Blogger and YouTuber

-As a language blogger, you can help your audience to learn a foreign language, sell plenty of products or services, or just make money through advertisement and affiliated links once you start attracting a large number of visitors.
+As a language blogger, you can help your audience learn a foreign language, sell plenty of products or services, or make money through advertisements and affiliate marketing.

-Well, the truth is I don’t.
-On the contrary, I actually spend a decent amount of money every year just to run this blog smoothly.
+Well, the truth is, I don’t.
+On the contrary, I spend a decent amount of money smoothly running this blog every year.
 I make my living by teaching various languages in a few organizations.

-Learn languages, find a full-time job, start a blog from the language niche, don’t expect any return for the next 2-3 years.
+Learn languages, find a full-time job, start a blog from the language niche, and don’t expect any return for the next 2-3 years.